The process of creating an appraisal report deals with an inspection which leads to an opinion of value.

-One of the methods in use is the Cost Approach, which is what it would cost to replace the improvements to the property, minus depreciation and physical deterioration, plus the land value.
+One of the methods in use is the Cost Approach, which finds what it would cost to restore the improvements to the home, minus age and physical deterioration, adding the land value.

-Usually, the Sales Comparison Approach is the most definite indicator of value of a house.
+Generally speaking, the Sales Comparison Approach is the most definite indicator of value of a residential property.

 If you are applying for a loan.